← Champagne

 What it is

 Verzenay is a Grand Cru village on the Montagne de Reims, sitting on the northeast flank of the forested plateau.
 Around 418 hectares of vineyard.
 Plantings: 86 percent Pinot Noir, 14 percent Chardonnay, negligible Meunier.
 The northern counterpart to Bouzy: another face of the same grape.
+One of the original twelve Grand Cru villages from 1911.

 Soil and aspect

 North and northeast-facing slopes on chalk, sometimes with flint (silex) inclusions.
-Cooler than the south-facing slopes of Ambonnay or Bouzy.
-Later ripening, longer growing period, higher acidity at harvest.
-The Moulin de Verzenay (an old windmill) is the visual landmark of the Montagne.
+Chalk sits 1 to 2 metres below the surface.
+Cooler than the south-facing slopes of Ambonnay or Bouzy: average growing temperature 1 to 2 degrees lower.
+Later ripening, longer growing season, higher acidity at harvest.

 Style